 All of these components make tobacco smoke dangerous not only to smokers themselves but also to second-hand smokers (those who inhale smoke without actually smoking a cigarette).

-“Suing a tobacco or cigarette company for your medical expenses associated with a tobacco-related injury is not going to be easy,” warns our experienced tobacco smoking injury attorney Philadelphia.
+“Suing a tobacco or cigarette company for your medical expenses associated with a tobacco-related injury is not going to be easy,” warns our experienced Philadelphia product liability lawyer.
 That’s because tobacco-related injuries, illnesses, and diseases such as cancer or heart disease are not developed overnight or from smoking only one cigarette.

 Given that the vast majority of tobacco-related injuries and illnesses are developed over time, suing tobacco companies or cigarette manufacturers becomes extremely difficult.